simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 ## Guideline 3: Use Ansible Vault for Sensitive Information

-Sensitive information such as passwords, API keys, and certificates should not be stored in plain text in Ansible playbooks.
+Sensitive information such as passwords, API keys, and certificates shouldn't be stored in plain text in Ansible playbooks.
 Storing sensitive information in plain text can compromise the security of the infrastructure managed by Ansible.
 Ansible provides the **Vault** for storing sensitive information securely.

 The Vault encrypts sensitive information with a password or a key file.
 Developers can use the `ansible-vault` command to create a new encrypted file, edit an existing encrypted file, or view an encrypted file.
 The `ansible-vault` command can also be used to encrypt or decrypt individual variables.
 For example, to create a new encrypted file, developers can use the following command: